 Building Multi-Arch Docker Images on Gitlab.com

-If you’re like me, you develop a lot of things and test on Raspberry Pis (ARM) and then deploy to production on AMD64 processors.
+If you’re like me, you develop a lot of things to test on Raspberry Pis (ARM) and then deploy to production on AMD64 processors.
 This is all well and good, if you don’t mind spending time re-building the containers on each architecture, but I do mind.
 I want to write code, not deal with the back-end non-sense.

 I’m a big fan of Gitlab’s CI/CD platform, so I figured there should be a good way to use it to get me to my goals.
 It turns out, it was pretty simple.